RokLenarcic/clj-rest-client/README.md

 #### Default method

-If the endpoint is the only one at a subpath you can skip specifying the method and it gaing the default method:
+If the endpoint is the only one at a subpath you can skip specifying the method and it gains the default method:

 ```clojure
 (get-all [])